-- Make proper use of potential natural acid reflux remedies like chamomile, liquorice, marshmallow and slippery elm.
+- Make proper use of potential natural acid reflux remedies like chamomile, licorice, marshmallow and slippery elm.
 These herbs are available in the form of supplements/tinctures and they are classified amongst the remedies for acid reflux;

 - Avoid wearing tight clothes;

-The lifestyle changes for acid reflux disease can be combined with Over-The-Counter medications for a greater therapeutic outcome.
+The lifestyle changes for acid reflux disease can be combined with over-the-counter medications for a greater therapeutic outcome.